Eyongtarh/Eyongtarh-Tennis-Club/README.md

 -At the left side, click on pages.
 -At the source section drop-down menu, select the Master Branch -At this point, click save, the page will be automatically refreshed.
--A links will be available and indicate the successful deployment.
+-A link will be available and indicate the successful deployment.
 -If not , refresh the page.

-### Credits
+## Credits

-I got some material from the Love running project, course conten, Wikipedia.
+I got some material from the Love running project, course conten, Wikipedia and geeksforgeeks.org website.

-### Content
+## Content

-I used font awesome, Google fonts,
+I used font awesome and Google fonts.

-### Media
+## Media

-Favicon image is mine.
-Background images and images used within pages are from pixel.
+Favicon image, background images and images used within pages are from pixel and my personal images and video.